tmax898/dev_setup/README.md

 - Install [Nerd Fonts](https://www.nerdfonts.com/)

   - Clone and run install scripts for powerline fonts.
 [Github](<(https://github.com/ryanoasis/nerd-fonts)>)
   - Cloning the whole project is huge.
-Just install Powerline and Fira.
+Just install and Firacode.
+Powerline is patched into that font.
   - Use the table in the README to follow to the actual repo.
 Name of font is the REPO's name _NOT_ the nice human formatted name.

   ```bash